Multiple abrupt phase transitions in urban transport congestion: Evidence of Congestion Regimes in Real Cities

-The congestion regimes and their abrupt transitions uncovered by the GT-model have not been previously observed in real cities.
-In this section, we validate the existence of these regimes, and analyze how abrupt the transitions are by applying to empirical road networks the same analysis done for the GT-model.
-To this aim, we consider the road network contained within a circle of radius $R_p$, using as geometric center of the city the one provided by the service \cite{latlong}.
-For each value of $R_p$, we identify the set of $\lambda$ nodes with largest betweenness, and calculate the average congestion radius as
+The congestion regimes and the abrupt transitions uncovered by our theoretical models have not been previously observed in real cities.
+In this section, we empirically assess for a large set of cities, the existence of these regimes and study how abrupt their transitions are.